Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 Presumably the wise Solomon would not have built his ships on an inland reedy lake, since he would not have been able to get them out!
 The precise locations of ancient Elath and Ezion Geber are uncertain, although many scholars believe that Elath was in, or close to, modern Aqaba in Jordan, on the northeast side of the head of the Gulf of Aqaba.
 However, we do know that ancient Edom was a country adjacent to the Gulf of Aqaba, hence we can say with reasonable certainty that the biblical yam suph is the Gulf of Aqaba, which is one arm of the Red Sea (the other arm being the Gulf of Suez).
 Yam suph may refer to other bodies of water as well, but I suggest that it is beyond reasonable doubt that the biblical yam suph includes the Gulf of Aqaba.

-In our section discussing issues with many modern theories about the Red Sea Crossing, we note the fact that the Sea of Reeds designation for Yam Suph has caused some confusion as to the sea’s true location.
+In our section discussing issues with many modern theories about the Red Sea Crossing, we note the fact that the Sea of Reeds designation for Yam Suph has caused much confusion as to the sea’s true location.
 However, based on additional research from Dr. Humphreys, this does not need to be a point of contention in identifying the Gulf of Aqaba as Yam Suph of the Exodus.

 Dr. Humphreys writes that the Gulf of Aqaba is a unique body of water.
 The Red Sea is a saline body of water, and reeds tend to not grow in salty water.
 However, there is a strange phenomenon at the northern part of the Gulf, as observed by one explorer in the early 20th century.